 I had to wait close to 20 years before I saw another Detroit-style pizza.

-It wasn't until I was working at PMQ and helping to organize the annual pizza competitions around seven years ago that I ran into two pizzeria operators competing with Detroit-Style pizza (that was Via 313 in Austin, TX and Detroit Style Pizza Company in St. Clair Shores, MI).
+It wasn’t until I started working at PMQ and helping to organize the annual pizza competitions around seven years ago that I ran into two pizzeria operators competing with Detroit-style pizza (that was Via 313 in Austin, TX and Detroit Style Pizza Company in St. Clair Shores, MI).
 It was a fantastic moment that I knew would change the pizza landscape forever.
 I knew that if Detroit-style pizza was being introduced on a national platform such as pizza competitions, there was a chance it could finally get the notice and credit it deserved.